Caffeine in Tea

 Caffeine in Green Tea According to Variety

-It should be highlighted that different green teas have very different caffeine contents.
+It should be highlighted that different green tea varieties have very different caffeine contents.
 This ranges from strong teas with a relatively high quantity of caffeine such as Gyokuro, Tencha, Matcha, Sencha first picking (about 2.3-3.5%, comparable to coffee); the average caffeine content of the variety Benifuuki and Sencha on the second picking (about 2.2%); the relatively low caffeine content of Genmaicha (Sencha mixed with rice) and tea from the coarser/older leaves (Bancha) (both about 1.5-2%); the very low caffeinated tea from the plant stems, Karigane from Sencha/Kukicha (about 0.5-1.5%); to the almost caffeine-free Sannenbancha (0.1-0.5%).
 Karigane from Gyokuro, however, contain a little more caffeine than Karigane from Sencha (about 1.7%).
 The different caffeine content of these varieties is mainly determined by three factors:

 - Young plant parts (buds and young small leaves) have significantly more caffeine than older plant parts (older leaves and stems).